 Autonomous vehicles are paving way for a new mode of transportation.
 Autonomous vehicles require minimum or no intervention from vehicle's driver.
-Generally, some autonomous vehicles need only an initial input from the driver, whereas some other designs of the autonomous vehicles are 20 continuously under control of the driver.
+Generally, some autonomous vehicles need only an initial input from the driver, 25 whereas some other designs of the autonomous vehicles are continuously under control of the driver.
 There are some autonomous vehicles that can be remotely controlled.
 For example, automatic parking in vehicles is an example of the autonomous vehicle in operation.

-Autonomous vehicles face a dynamic environment that is 25 the environment keeps changing every time.
-The autonomous vehicles need to keep a track of lane markings, road edges, track road curves, varying surfaces that may include flat surfaces, winding roads, hilly roads etc. Alongside, the autonomous vehicles also need to keep a check on objects 30 that are both stationary or mobile like a tree or a human or an animal.
-Hence, the autonomous vehicles need to capture a huge amount of information that keeps on changing every time
+Autonomous vehicles face a dynamic environment that is the environment keeps changing every time.
+The autonomous vehicles need to keep a track of lane markings, road edges, track road curves, varying surfaces that may include autonomous vehicles also need to keep a check on objects that are both stationary or mobile like a tree or a human or an animal.
+Hence, the autonomous vehicles need to capture a huge amount of information that keeps on changing every

-Therefore, to overcome and meet these challenges, 35 autonomous vehicles are provided with a various set of sensors.
+Therefore, to overcome and meet these challenges, autonomous vehicles are provided with a various set of sensors.
 These sensors help the vehicle to gather all around information and help in increasing the degree of autonomy of the vehicle.
-The various types of sensors currently being used in autonomous vehicles are LiDAR sensors, Ultrasonic 40 sensors, Image sensors, Global Positioning System (GPS) sensors, Inertial Measurement Unit (IMU) sensors, dead reckoning sensors, Microbolo sensors, Speed sensors, Steering-angle sensors, Rotational speed sensors, Real-time Kinematics sensors, and RADAR sensors.
-Two of the most 45 used sensors are LiDAR and RADAR sensors.
+The various types of sensors currently being 45 used in autonomous vehicles are LiDAR sensors, Ultrasonic sensors, Image sensors, Global Positioning System (GPS) sensors, Inertial Measurement Unit (IMU) sensors, dead reckoning sensors, Microbolo sensors, Speed sensors, Steering-angle sensors, Rotational speed sensors, Real-time 50 Kinematics sensors, and RADAR sensors.
+Two of the most used sensors are LiDAR and RADAR sensors.

 LiDAR sensors: LiDAR is a device that maps objects in 3-dimensional by bouncing laser beams off its real-world surroundings.
-LiDAR in automotive systems typically uses a 905 nm wavelength that can provide up to 200 m range in 50 restricted FOVs (field of views).
+LiDAR in automotive systems typically uses 55 a 905 nm wavelength that can provide up to 200 m range in restricted FOVs (field of views).
 These sensors scan the environment, around the vehicle, with a non-visible laser beam.
-LIDAR sensor continually fires off beams of laser light, and then measures how long it takes for the light to return to the sensor.
-The laser beam generated in of low 55 intensity and non-harmful.
+LiDAR sensor continually fires off beams of laser light, and then measures how long it takes for the light to 60 return to the sensor.
+The laser beam generated is of low intensity and non-harmful.
 The beam visualizes objects and measures ranges to create a 3D image of the vehicle's surrounding environment.
-LiDAR sensors are very accurate and can gather information to even up to very close distances around the vehicle.
-However, LiDAR sensors are generally 60 bulky, complex in design and expensive to use.
+LiDAR sensors are very accurate and can gather information to even up to very close distances 65 around the vehicle.
+However, LiDAR sensors are generally bulky, complex in design and expensive to use.
 The costs can be between around \$8,000 and even up to \$100,000.
 Smaller and less expensive LiDAR sensors are starting to be in the market.
 LiDAR may also require complex computing of the data collected that also adds to the costs.
-Also, in 65 general, LiDARs can capture data up to a distance of around 200 m.
+Also, in general, LiDARs can capture data up to a distance of around 200 m.